 Where To Stay in Sucre

 Although Bolivia might be less-traveled through than other backpacker havens of South America, it still has its fair share of incredible hostels.
 As a backpacker, it is easy to feel at home with Bolivian hospitality mixed in with spacious colonial-era buildings.
 The hostel I stayed in was KulturBerlin, although I stopped by a few other hostels either for a party or to visit some other friends.
 Because most hostels are never filled with travelers, they also usually double up as restaurants or bars or Spanish schools to get their money.
 Because of this, your hostel will likely also be a poppin’ nightclub or Spanish school.
-Here are five of the best hostels in Sucre.

 The Best Things to do in Sucre, Bolivia